 I keep coming back to the battery thing because it genuinely changes the ownership experience.

-BYD uses lithium iron phosphate chemistry — LFP — in a cell-to-pack design they call the Blade Battery.
-Without getting too deep into electrochemistry, LFP is more stable than the nickel-based cells most EVs use.
-Thermal runaway — the technical term for "battery fire" — is essentially impossible with this chemistry.
+BYD uses lithium iron phosphate chemistry ?
+LFP ? in a cell-to-pack design they call the Blade Battery.
+Without getting too deep into electrochemistry, LFP is generally more thermally stable than the nickel-rich chemistries most EV buyers hear about.
+That is one reason the Blade Battery gets so much attention.

 The other LFP advantage is longevity.
 These cells can handle 3,000-5,000 charge cycles before meaningful degradation, compared to 1,000-2,000 for nickel chemistry.
 BYD warranties the battery for 8 years and 160,000 km, but the underlying technology should go significantly longer.